reverse0x90/edCTF/README.md

 The default Django admin credentials are admin/admin.
 Also, it is not recommended to run docker commands as a root/sudo user.

-You can also install locally, assuming you're using something like Ubuntu or Debian.
-Run this command in your shell:
+You can also install locally, assuming you're using something like Ubuntu.
+Run the production setup script:
 ```
-sudo mkdir /opt/edctf \
-&& sudo chown $USER:$USER /opt/edctf \
-&& git clone https://github.com/IAryan/edCTF.git /opt/edctf \
-&& /opt/edctf/scripts/production.bash
+scripts/production.bash
 ```